RajaRakoto/node-boilerplate/README.md

 **Start**

+- 📜 `start` - Run your application with Node.js.
-- 📜 `start` - Run your application with Node.js
+- 📜 `start:bundle` - Run your application with Node.js using the bundled JavaScript file from dist.

 **Clean**